MicrosoftDocs/sql-docs/docs/advanced-analytics/known-issues-for-sql-server-machine-learning-services.md

 If you install SQL Server R Services separately from the database engine, and the build versions are different, you might see the following error in the System Event log:

->_The SQL Server Launchpad service failed to start due to the following error: The service did not respond to the start or control request in a timely fashion._
+> *The SQL Server Launchpad service failed to start due to the following error: The service did not respond to the start or control request in a timely fashion.*

 For example, this error might occur if you install the database engine by using the release version, apply a patch to upgrade the database engine, and then add the R Services feature by using the release version.

 To avoid this problem, use a utility such as File Manager to compare the versions of Launchpad.exe with version of SQL binaries, such as sqldk.dll.
 All components should have the same version number.
 If you upgrade one component, be sure to apply the same upgrade to all other installed components.

 Look for Launchpad in the `Binn` folder for the instance.
-For example, in a default installation of SQL Server 2016, the path might be "C:\Program Files\Microsoft SQL Server\MSSQL.13.InstanceNameMSSQL\Binn".
+For example, in a default installation of SQL Server 2016, the path might be `C:\Program Files\Microsoft SQL Server\MSSQL.13.InstanceNameMSSQL\Binn`.

 ### Remote compute contexts are blocked by a firewall in SQL Server instances that are running on Azure virtual machines